 An Impact Centre was established in 2020 to focus on research use and impact, providing support and mechanisms for collaboration, convening and communicating the HSRC's work so that it is able to position itself as the flagship for human and social sciences research in the country.
-A coherent and articulated strategy that helps answer the guestions underpinning impact is being combined with a process for making the HSRC's work more visible.
+A coherent and articulated strategy that helps answer the questions underpinning impact is being combined with a process for making the HSRC's work more visible.
 This work informs reporting on a key indicator of the extent to which there is uptake and utilisation of the knowledge produced at the HSRC to create impact in communities.
+The goal is to occupy the conceptual leadership space on impact within the broader national system of innovation and in the country, with a view to building towards greater international presence in the impact research environment.